aidos-lab/aidos-lab.github.io/README.md

-# AIDOS LAB
+# AIDOS Lab

-This is the repository of the [AIDOS LAB](https://aidos.group).
-I collect some generic usage notes in this file.
+This is the repository of the [AIDOS Lab](https://aidos.group).
+You can build our website directly from this repository, but we also have a [wiki](ithub.com/aidos-lab/aidos-lab.github.io/wiki), which you can contribute to.

 ## Previewing your website edits locally